bsiggelkow/thrifty-bunny/README.md

     queue         | rpc_queue    | Name of RabbitMQ queue for the RPC messages exchange      | rpc_exchange | Name of the RabbitMQ exchange for the RPC messages

+## Specs

+The specs can be run individually or via a `bundle exec rake spec`.
+The integration specs require RabbitMQ to be running on the localhost on port 5672.
+The integration specs will launch the example server, and then exercise the client calls, and the stop the example server.

 ## Examples